ewyy-design/eunicewee/README.md

 ```

 ## 🔗 Linking Github to Netlify

 1. Sign in Netlify with GitHub

 2. Connect to the chosen repository

-3. In Site Configuration > Build & deploy > Continuous deployment > Build settings:
+3. In Site Configuration > Build & deploy > Continuous deployment > Build settings: <br>
-Base directory: <the directory which have your react application>
+   Base directory: <<the directory which have your react application>>
    Build command: npm run build
-Publish directory: /<the directory which have your react application>/build
+   Publish directory: /<<the directory which have your react application>>/build

 ## 🎨 Color Reference